stangh/Get-AVInfo/README.md

     - Download (transfer from a share) and install Vipre
     - Test for Vipre version 12.0 (buggy version)
     - Test for (incompatible) ARM processors
+    - Run an ongoing test to check if defs are curently updating and let you know when they're finished updating
+    - Run an ongoing test to check if an agent is shut down and let you know once it's shutdown (for when an agent shutdown command is initiated from the Vipre portal)
+    - Uninstall Vipre
 - **Sophos**
     - Test if Sophos Tamper Protection is enabled
 - **Symantec**
     - Download (transfer from a share) and run the CleanWipe utility
+- **Unregister AV**
+    - Unregister an AV from the Windows Security Center
 - **Return information about the Hardware, Operating System and User**

 ### Help